- Ranking systems for Muay Thai Schools

 Level 8 - ( Jr instructor - 2nd Dan/Degree Black Equivalent ) 5 - 6 years of training

-Level 9 - ( Instructor / Kru - 3rd Dan/Degree Black Equivalent ) - 8 years of training
+Level 9 - ( Instructor / Khru - 3rd Dan/Degree Black Equivalent ) - 8 years of training

-Level 10 - ( Senior Instructor / Kru - 5th Dan/Degree Black ) - ( 5 years of teaching )
+Level 10 - ( Senior Instructor / Khru - 5th Dan/Degree Black ) - ( 5 years of teaching )

-All Black Belt Dan/Degree's shown above are only representing Equivalents for Western and United States Martial Arts Students and for the Art of Muay Thai Kick Boxing or Muay Boran Martial Arts there are no official ranking systems for Muay Boran or Muay Thai Kick Boxing
+All Black Belt Dan/Degree's shown above represent Equivalents for Western and the United States Martial Arts Students, and for the Art of Muay Thai Kick Boxing or Muay Boran Martial Arts, there are no official ranking systems for Muay Boran or Muay Thai Kick Boxing.

-Many Variations of these Ranking systems are in effect today, they are easy to incorporate into most gyms and schools. many schools use levels in between these 12 to rank the students up every 3 months instead of every 6 months, like giving the student a white with yellow stripe after 3 months and so on.
-You must find the right system for your school or gym, these top 3 systems are just example guide lines to help you get started.
+Many Variations of these Ranking systems are in effect today; they are easy to incorporate into most gyms and schools.
+Many schools use levels in between these 12 to rank the students up every three months instead of every six months, like giving the student a white with a yellow stripe after three months and so on.
+You must find the right system for your school or gym, and these top 3 systems are just example guidelines to help you get started.

-United World Muay Thai Association was formed in 1993 by Vut kamnark who saw the need for a better governing body over Muay Thai fighting regulations in Thai land and in the United States.
+United World Muay Thai Association was formed in 1993 by Vut kamnark, who saw the need for a better governing body over Muay Thai fighting regulations in Thailand and the United States.